 Health is a required one-semester course for sophomores.
 The course is designed to survey a wide range of health-related topics in order to provide a basis for future decision-making.
-Special emphasis is given to body systems and mental/social and emotional health and personality.
+This is a skills-based class for students to learn and practice health enhancing behaviors.